Get blog posts by email

 The current ban, which was enacted in 1989, was initially successful in curbing illegal trade of ivory, and elephant populations slowly recovered from rampant poaching in the 1980s.
 But later amendments to the agreement allowed “one-off” sales of stockpiled ivory to Japan and China.
 The sudden influx of legal ivory created high demand in Asia and sparked a new rush for illegal ivory.
 Many representatives who will attend the Bangkok conference hope they can reinstate the full ban on ivory trade.

 While Battle for the Elephants might not be easy to watch, its message is clear: time is running out for the African elephant.
-Global organizations, including Aid for Africa members Wildlife Conservation Network, Lewa Wildlife Conservancy, and Friends of Africa International are working with communities and governments in Africa to save the elephants.
+Global organizations, including Aid for Africa members Wildlife Conservation Network and Lewa Wildlife Conservancy are working with communities and governments in Africa to save the elephants.
 These efforts, together with those of the countries attending the Bangkok conference, suggest our elephant friends just might stand a chance.

 What can you do to help save the African elephant?
 Help ensure that that the world is talking about this horrific genocide by: